jeremy-koch/MCEN3030/0_details/pro-emails.md

 However, don't be so brief that you leave out key details.
 I am not going to do much debugging for you this semester, but in past semesters I have gotten emails like

-> I tried to use if, but it keeps giving me an error.
+> I tried to use an if, but it keeps giving me an error.

 No details about the error message, just "an error".
 So, now I have to send an email asking what the specific error message was, which requires the student to reply, then I have to reply to that.
 A whole ordeal!
 Include relevant information!
 But, also, don't just dump information on me and make me sort through it.
 Focused email content!
 :::{aside}